I speak clearly in casual conversation, or when I’m under pressure and “on.” It’s those in between times where I tend to rush and blur my words.

 - If your conversational partner is doing more of the talking, he or she will think that you’re the most brilliant conversationalist in the world!

-So, to repeat: Be on by putting your focus on the other person.
+So be on by putting your focus on the other person.

 Try it, and let me know what you think!